kbuzard-SU/gradualism/2020_Winter_RA_Report_Gonzalez.md

 ### Summary/Todo:

-Complted 3.5 hours
+Completed 3.5 hours

+#### Beginning Smoot-Hawley

+Having completed checking over Geneva1, I will begin manually coding S-H tomorrow, Starting at schedule 3, where Victor left off.

 ## Thursday, Dec.
 31

 ### Overview:

-- Begin Smoot-Hawley
+- Today I will begin coding Smoot-Hawley schedule 3
-    - Most comments are included in "Extra" category for HS
+    - I include comment related to the codign in the "Extra" category for HS

 ### Relevant Notes:

 - p.302.n (Check previous work.. unsure if it should be a single rate across the paragraph. )
 - p.302.r There are some paragraphs in HS that are not included in later schedules?